WHAT IS ENDOSCOPIC ULTRASOUND (EUS)

 - Studying ‘submucosal lesions’ such as nodules or ‘bumps’ that may be hiding in the intestinal wall covered by normal appearing lining of the intestinal tract.

 Staging of cancer is becoming an important use of EUS.
-The prognosis of a cancer victim is related to the stage of the cancer at the time of cancer detection.
+The prognosis of a cancer victim patients with cancer is related to the stage of the cancer at the time of diagnosis.
 For example, early stage colon cancer refers to cancer confined to the inner surface of the colon before it is spread to adjacent tissues or distant organs.
 Therefore early stage colon cancer can be completely resected with good chances for cure.
 However, if cancer is detected at later stages, the cancer tissues have already penetrated the colon wall and invaded neighboring organs and lymph nodes, or have spread to distant organs such as liver and lungs.
 Complete surgical excision becomes highly unlikely.
 EUS can provide information regarding the depth of penetration of the cancer and spread of cancer to adjacent tissues and lymph nodes, information useful for staging.

 What is the preparation for EUS?